jwulf/Gandelf/README.md

 You can also use this to forward logs to a remote GELF log server while retaining locally-accessible logs via the gandelf container's jsonlog.
 See the included `docker-compose.yml` for an example configuration for that.

-Here's an example of a docker-compose.yml using it:
+Here's an example of a `docker-compose.yml` file that starts a "production" container, and logs to Slack, local JSON log (accessible via `docker logs gandelf`), and a remote Logstash server via GELF:

 ```YAML
 version: '2'